Scientific Name

 How to Grow and Care

 If you live in USDA plant hardiness zones 5 or 6 to 10 and have a partially shaded site, you can probably grow St. John's Wort.
 The plant isn't particular about the soil type.
-It grows well in sand, clay, rocky soil or loam, and tolerates acidic to slightly alkaline pH.
+It grows well in sand, clay, rocky soil, or loam and tolerates acidic to slightly alkaline pH.

 Growing St. John's Wort herb in a location with too much sun can lead to leaf scorch, while too much shade reduces the number of flowers.
 The best location is one with bright morning sunlight and a little shade in the hottest part of the afternoon.

 If your soil isn't particularly fertile, prepare the bed before transplanting.
-Spread about 2 inches (5 cm) of compost or rotted manure over the area and dig it into a depth of at least 8 inches (20 cm).
-Transplant the shrubs into the garden, setting them at the height at which they grew in their containers.
-They grow only 1 to 3 feet (30 to 90 cm) tall with a spread of 1.5 to 2 feet (45 to 60 cm), so space them 2Â to 3 feet (60 to 90 cm) apart.
+Spread about 2 inches (5 cm) of compost or rotted manure over the area and dig it to a depth of at least 8 inches (20 cm).
+Transplant the shrubs into the garden, setting them at the height they grew in their containers.
+They grow only 1 to 3 feet (30 to 90 cm) tall with a spread of 1.5 to 2 feet (45 to 60 cm), so space them 2 to 3 feet (60 to 90 cm) apart.
 Water slowly and deeply after planting and keep the soil moist until the transplants are well-established.
-See more at How to Grow and Care for St. John's Wort.

 Origin

-Native to Eurasia, including Albania, Bulgaria, the states of the former Yugoslavia, Greece, Turkey, and Syria.
+Hypericum olympicum is native to Eurasia, including Albania, Bulgaria, the states of the former Yugoslavia, Greece, Turkey, and Syria.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery